MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-get-started.md

     - **Attack Payload Author**²: Create attack payloads that an admin can initiate later.

     > [!IMPORTANT]
     > ¹ Microsoft recommends that you use roles with the fewest permissions.
-This helps improve security for your organization.
+Using lower permissioned accounts helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

     ² Adding users to this role group in [Email & collaboration permissions in the Microsoft Defender portal](mdo-portal-permissions.md) is currently unsupported.